tommyzab/find-duplicate-files/README.md

 `python FindDuplicates.py --root_dir='PATH'`

 #### clarifications;
-- `PATH` **needs** to be replaced with the required directory to operate the script on
+- `PATH` **needs** to be replaced with the required directory to operate and execute the script.
 - `PATH` *can* be replaced with `.` if the current directory is the required one.

 #### extra modules:
-- `tqdm` - presents the progress (not necessary for execution(could be edited out), great for enormous directories)
+- `tqdm` - presents the progress while running the program (not necessary for execution, can be edited out).